pkimber/old-docs-migrated-to-gitlab/source/angular2-with-django.rst

 Adding Angular to Django Project
 ================================

-.. note:: This document is a work in progress!!
+.. warning:: This document is a work in progress!!
           This procedure does not use gulp or grunt as the tsd compiler has it's own watch mechanism

+.. note:: This document assumes that your angualr app is called 'app'

 After you have created your django project, create a directory for the angular part of the project e.g. angular::